kangyan0902/project/README.md

 ## Introduction

-We used Django, a web-application tools which can manage import, modify data, to construct a **Squirrel Tracker** with the  visualization of sightings of squirrels found in Manhattan, New York.
+We used Django, a web-application tools in python which can manage import, modify data, to construct a **Squirrel Tracker** with the  visualization of sightings of squirrels found in Central Park, Manhattan, New York.

 ## DataSet